| |

 article from oneangrygamer.net

-the company and the game would not have been issued.
+and the game would not have been issued.
 Without publishers -- the production process would be interrupted and the game would not appear.
 We are in talks with GOG.
-If they agree, Agony will be released on this platform in a version with all
+If they agree, Agony will be released on this platform in a version with all patches and

-from oneangrygamer.net , See video of deleted scenes from vimeo.com Madmind Studio kept their word and released a video showcasing the original Adults Only content they
+oneangrygamer.net , See video of deleted scenes from vimeo.com Madmind Studio kept their word and released a video showcasing the original Adults Only content they had

-had to cut in order to secure a Mature rating for the game Agony.
+to cut in order to secure a Mature rating for the game Agony.
 The NSFW video clocks in at 4:48 minutes.
-It features the content that Madmind had to trim in order to secure the Mature rating, this includes scenes of genital penetration, a
+It features the content that Madmind had to trim in order to secure the Mature rating, this includes scenes of genital penetration, a couple of

-couple of seconds of butt physics, various forms of infanticide, as well as a sequence involving demon sex and a succubus giving birth to a demon baby through a mutilated vagina.
-Update: Madmind announces that Agony Unrated
+seconds of butt physics, various forms of infanticide, as well as a sequence involving demon sex and a succubus giving birth to a demon baby through a mutilated vagina.
+Update: Madmind announces that Agony Unrated can now be

 It is with a great pleasure that we want to inform you we have found a way to publish the unrated version of Agony!
 Agony Unrated will be a separate title produced and published by Madmind Studio and without the involvement